firdausa7/ANGULAR-QUOTES/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # ANGULAR-QUOTES

+## Contact
+for any contributions you can contact me through [firdausa.salat@gmail.com]